Gregory Baum: Career

 In particular, he urged cessation of Christian efforts to convert Jews, writing in a 1977 publication:

 After Auschwitz the Christian churches no longer wish to convert the Jews.
 While they may not be sure of the theological grounds that dispense them from this mission, the churches have become aware that asking the Jews to become Christians is a spiritual way of blotting them out of existence and thus only reinforces the effects of the Holocaust.

 From 1962 to 2004, he was the editor of The Ecumenist, a review of theology, culture and society.
 He continued contributing to The Ecumenist, serving as editor of one issue per year until his death.
 He was also a member and frequent editor of the international Catholic review Concilium.

-In 2012 he signed the Catholic Scholars' Declaration on Authority in the Church.
+He supported women's ordination.
+He signed the Catholic Scholars' Declaration on Authority in the Church.

 Personal life

 In 1946, while studying mathematics at McMaster University, a friend gave him a copy of Augustine's Confessions.
 Shortly after he became a Roman Catholic.
 In 1947 he entered the Augustinian Order and was ordained to the priesthood.
 In 1978, after leaving the Augustinians, he married his close friend Shirley Flynn and lived with her until her death in 2007.
 He remained committed to "exploring my sexuality in non-conformist ways."
 A strong supporter of gays and lesbians in the Church, Baum had been aware since adolescence of his own attraction to men.
 After moving to Montreal in 1986, he fell in love with a former priest.
 Baum died in hospital in Montreal on October 18, 2017, surrounded by his friends.
 His funeral was held at his parish church, Saint Pierre-Apôtre in Montreal.

 Canadian author Michael Higgins, who first met Baum in 1968, writes "Politeness, ingenuousness, and collegiality are the personal as well as professional qualities that have defined his life and vocation no matter the setting — university, chancery, parish hall, retreat house, or activist cell."